Edo society: Four classes

-Samurai were placed at the top of society because they started an order and set a high moral example for others to follow.
-The system was meant to reinforce their position of power in society by justifying their ruling status.
+Samurai were placed at the top of society because they were enforcers of the daimyo and set a high moral example for others to follow.
+The system was meant to reinforce their position of power in society by justifying the high status they were afforded.
 However, the shinōkōshō does not accurately describe Tokugawa society as Buddhist and Shinto priests, the kuge outside of the Imperial Court, and outcast classes were not included in this description of hierarchy.

 In some cases, a poor samurai could be little better off than a peasant and the lines between the classes could blur, especially between artisans and merchants in urban areas.
 Still, the theory provided grounds for restricting privileges and responsibilities to different classes and it gave a sense of order to society.
 In practice, solidified social relationships in general helped create the political stability that defined the Edo period.

+Regardless of their personal wealth or standing, samurai were expected to hold themselves as superior to all other classes.
+This was reflected in the right to strike and even kill with their sword anyone of a lower class who compromised their honour.